Model NO.: Current transformer

 3.4 System monitoring and control

-resistance is abnormally low, perform drying treatment or inspect for insulation damage.
+• Measure the insulation resistance of the secondary winding; if resistance is abnormally low, perform drying treatment or replace damaged insulation before installation.

 4.2 Installation steps